stephenscaff/react-marquee-text/readme.md

 # React Marquee Text

-MarqueeText is a React component that brings it on back to the days of internet yore, paying homage to the fanciful Marquee element.
-Writen in TypeScript, MarqueeText inserts areas of continous scrolling text, empowering your vintage or brutalist-inspried materpieces.
+MarqueeText is a React component that brings it on back to the internet of days gone by.
+Paying homage to the vintage Marquee element, MarqueeText inserts areas of continous scrolling text, empowering your retro or brutalist-inspried materpieces.

 [Docs / Demo](https://stephenscaff.github.io/react-marquee-text/)